keyrrae/Notes/Security.md

 ack number < sequence number < ack number + window
 •  The window size can change dynamically to adjust the amount of information sent by the sender

+TCP Virtual Circuit: Setup
+•  A server , listening to a specific port , receives a connection request from a client: The segment containing the request is marked with the SYN flag and contains a random initial sequence number s c
+•  The server answers with a segment marked with both the SYN and ACK flags and containing
+–  an initial random sequence number s s
+–  s c + 1 as the acknowledgment number
+•  The client sends a segment with the ACK flag set and with sequence number s c + 1 and acknowledgment number s s + 1